Long Island: 17th century

 The period between 1636 and 1648 marked a time of land acquisition in Long Island by Dutch and English colonists.
 The Dutch occupied a small portion of western Long Island while the English settled on the eastern side, buying land from any sachems who were willing to sell to them.
 The perspectives on these land purchases likely varied significantly between Native Americans and Europeans.
 Europeans viewed land transactions as opportunities for exclusive ownership and permanent settlement, while the Algonquian peoples viewed the transaction as temporary and communal.
-Additionally, the Native Americans governance style of weak leadership and undefined hunting grounds, did not align with the European's need for strict boundaries.
+Additionally, the Native Americans' governance style of weak leadership and undefined hunting grounds, did not align with the Europeans' need for strict boundaries.
 This confusion resulted in conflict and boundary disputes for many years after.

 In 1640, English colonists attempted to settle Cow Bay in what is present-day Port Washington.
 After an alert by Native leader Penhawitz, the colonists were arrested by the Dutch but released after saying they were mistaken about the title.

 Through Farret, who received Shelter Island and Robins Island, Alexander in turn sold most of the eastern island to the New Haven and Connecticut colonies.

 As European settlers proliferated on Long Island, the ecosystem underwent significant transformation, and the dynamics between Native Americans and Europeans shifted.
 The Europeans cleared vast areas of traditional hunting grounds and introduced livestock that damaged Native crops.
 Europeans also began to encroach on Native land, and this growing proximity heightened tensions.
 This culminated in Kieft's War, initiated by a devastating attack that killed 80 Native Americans.

-Despite shifting claims to title and absentee land sales, European settlers continued to purchase land directly from indigenous people.
+Despite shifting claims to title and absentee land sales, European settlers continued to purchase land directly from Indigenous people.
 In 1655, they split the acquired land amongst themselves and continued to search the island for more land for settlement.
-On June 10, 1664, other parts of indigenous land were bought, including present-day Brookhaven, Bellport, and South Haven, in exchange for four coats and 6 pounds 10 shillings - a value that, accounting for monetary inflation through 2017, is currently worth approximately $840.
+On June 10, 1664, other parts of Indigenous land were bought, including present-day Brookhaven, Bellport, and South Haven, in exchange for four coats and 6 pounds 10 shillings - a value that, accounting for monetary inflation through 2017, is currently worth approximately $840.

 During King Philip's War in 1675, the governor of New York, Edmund Andros, ordered that all canoes east of Hell Gate be confiscated.
-This was done to prevent local indigenous people from helping their Native allies on the mainland, who were attacking New England settlers there.
+This was done to prevent local Indigenous people from helping their Native allies on the mainland, who were attacking New England settlers there.
 Notable sachems, such as Tackapousha of the Massapequa, saw their influence wane post-King Philip's War in 1675.
 In the face of escalating tensions between French and English settlers, these Indigenous figures endeavored to mediate and protect their communities.
 However efforts to maintain land rights were undermined by disease, deceit, infringements of land patents, and cultural misunderstandings.

-After the Dutch began to colonize Manhattan, many indigenous people moved to Pennsylvania and Delaware.
+After the Dutch began to colonize Manhattan, many Indigenous people moved to Pennsylvania and Delaware.
 Many of those who stayed behind died from smallpox, which spread to North America via European colonists and resulted in large scale deaths due to lack of antibodies and natural resistance which Eurasian peoples had gained with their exposure to the disease.